zaponnie/zaponnie/README.md

 ## Hi, I'm Zoey!👋

 ### 🎓 Senior at University of Minnesota, studying Computer Science
 I am interested in the fields of Software Engineering and Artificial Intelligence.
 I am excited to apply my problem solving skills, learn new technical skills, and work collaboratively to create innovative projects.
+I am currently exploring AI/ML and building my technical skills as a [Break Through Tech Fellow](https://www.breakthroughtech.org/).
 I am eager to connect!

 ### 📫 How to reach me:
 - Email: ponni006@umn.edu